 How to watch Sinners – is it streaming?

-The vampire flick has broken the record for the most Oscar nominations in history.
+The much-loved vampire flick broke the record for the most Oscar nominations, winning four on the night.

 Sinners stars Michael B Jordan in a dual role as twin brothers Smoke and Stack, who return to their Mississippi home from Chicago in the 1930s with the goal of setting up a juke joint – only for its grand opening to be interrupted by some... unfriendly visitors.

-It's a remarkable achievement for a film which has won pretty much unanimous praise from both critics and cinemagoers, with everything from the performances to its soundtrack to its narrative earning major plaudits.
+The wins cap a remarkable year for Coogler and his team, after the film won pretty much unanimous praise from both critics and cinemagoers, with everything from the performances to its soundtrack to its narrative earning major plaudits.

 If you've not yet seen the film – or are perhaps wanting to know when you can rewatch it from the comfort of your own home – you might be wondering what your options are.
 Read on for everything you need to know about how to watch Sinners.